amlun/linda/README.md

  * GET /api/ping - Check the server if it is alive.
  * GET /api/tasks - List all tasks.
- * GET /api/queues - List all queues and its length.
  * GET /api/job - Get a job from queue, now it only implements a simple way to fetch a job.
  * POST /api/task - Post a task.